ordinary-developer/book_pro_git_2_ed_s_chacon_b_straub/synopses/ch_7-[Git_tools]/09_rerere/synopsis.md

 - resolve a conflict ("rerere" will remember your choice)
 - try to rebase or merge
-  (you will have a conflict, but the file will contain correct contens according to your "rerere" strategy, so you don't need to edit your file)
+  (you will have a conflict, but the file will contain correct contents according to your "rerere" strategy, so you don't need to edit your file)
 - run
   ```sh
   $ git rerere
   $ git add your_conflict_file
   $ git rebase --continue
   ```